Last Updated on May 12, 2022.

 Guitar M Lite

-Acoustic guitars have become a surprisingly common occurrence in trap production; the interplay between an 808 and six strings paints a pleasant contrast which can bring a sophisticated mellowness to even the most ratchet rhymes.
+Acoustic guitars have become a surprisingly common occurrence in trap production; the interplay between an 808 and six strings paints a pleasant contrast that can bring a sophisticated mellowness to even the most ratchet rhymes.
 Ample Sound’s Guitar M Lite contains samples of a Martin D-41, an acoustic renowned for its full-bodied brightness.

 Guitar M Lite’s GUI gives a pleasant visualization of a guitar with strings reacting to your playing, and a keyboard with all your parameters to control.
 It contains 866 samples, recorded with 2 microphones which can have their levels adjusted.
 M Lite offers 5 articulations: hammer on, pull off, palm mute, popping, and sustain.
 It also comes with 8 built-in effects, a strumming sequencer, and the ability to upload Guitar Pro tabs for recreating your favorite riffs.